 Cardholders also get two complementary airport lounge visits a year, at over 700 airport lounges globally, which can make a holiday feel more special.
 Additional visits can be purchased at the prevailing rate.

-The potential to earn a 10,000-point welcome bonus and 10,000-point annual bonuses (worth at least £50 each, but probably more like £100) add to the card's short and long-term value.
+The potential to earn a 20,000-point welcome bonus (worth at least £100, but could be 2X to 3X that figure) add to the card's short and long-term value.
 The table below shows what a potential cardholder might earn in the first year with the Preferred Rewards Gold Card, assuming a Membership Rewards point is worth the minimum value of .5p, the gift card value.

-The Preferred Rewards card annual fee is £140 a year, but it's waived in the first year.
-While the annual fee is hefty, the rewards can offset the cost.
-How much do you need to spend to earn back the annual fee? £15,000, at most.
-By spending £15,000 on general spending you'll earn the 10,000 annual bonus and 15,000 additional points, for a total of 25,000 points for the year.
-The value of 25,000 is at approximately £250 (but at least £140 if you redeem for gifts cards)—more than enough to make up for the annual fee.
+The Preferred Rewards card annual fee is £195 a year, but it's waived in the first year.
+While the annual fee is hefty (and has increased from £160), the rewards can offset the cost.
+How much do you need to spend to earn back the annual fee?
+Let's say at most £39,000.
+By spending £39,000 on general spending you'll earn 39,000 points for the year.
+The value of 39,000 points is at least £195 if you redeem for gifts cards—enough to make up for the annual fee.
 (The annual fee is waived the first year.)

-Cardholders who redeem for air, hotel or car reward and get more value for their points will have a lower breakeven point, as will people who spend on travel and American Express travel and earn points at 2X and 3X the rate.
+Cardholders who redeem for air, hotel or car reward and get more value for their points will have a lower breakeven point, as will people who spend on travel or American Express Travel and earn points at 2X and 3X the rate.